hemantksingh/messup-learn/fundamentals/networking/TLS Certificates.md

 $ openssl req -x509 -sha256 -newkey rsa:4096 \
      -out ca.crt \
      -keyout ca.key \
-     -days 356 -nodes \
+     -days 365 -nodes \
      -subj '/CN=Demo Cert Authority'

-# The applicant creates a private key and CSR for the CA to generate and sign a certificate for the applicant
+# The applicant creates a private key and CSR for the CA to generate and sign a certificate for the applicant.
+# Browsers ignore the CN and require a Subject Alternative Name (Chrome 58, 2017), so a CSR without one
+# produces a certificate no browser will accept.
 $ openssl req -new -nodes -newkey rsa:4096 \
 	-out applicant.csr \
 	-keyout applicant.key \
-	-subj '/CN=demo.applicant.com/O=applicant-org'
+	-subj '/CN=demo.applicant.com/O=applicant-org' \
+	-addext "subjectAltName=DNS:demo.applicant.com"

-# The CA can approve the CSR or request further information and generates a certificate (public key) for the applicant
+# The CA can approve the CSR or request further information and generates a certificate (public key) for the applicant.
+# -copy_extensions copy (OpenSSL 3) carries the SAN from the CSR into the certificate; older versions need -extfile.
 $ openssl x509 -req -sha256 -days 365 \
 	-in applicant.csr \
 	-CA ca.crt -CAkey ca.key \
 	-set_serial 01 \
+	-copy_extensions copy \
 	-out applicant.crt
 ```
 ### Certificate encoding formats